Michael Matheus: History of education, science and universities

 His studies of university history in the region of the Holy Roman Empire north of the Alps are primarily concerned with the competing universities in Trier and Mainz in the fifteenth and twentieth centuries.
 Matheus was the author of the book “The History of Universities.”

 At a conference in Tübingen in 1996 dedicated to the repeatedly noted second wave of university foundings in the fifteenth century, Matheus argued for a European comparative view of late medieval university history.
-Whereas Nicholas of Cusa had previously been claimed as the author of the papal foundation privilege of February 2, 1455 for the University of Trier, Matheus proved that the text of the bull largely corresponds to that of the bulls for Besançon (1450) and Glasgow (1451).
+Where as Nicholas of Cusa had previously been claimed as the author of the papal foundation privilege of February 2, 1455 for the University of Trier, Matheus proved that the text of the bull largely corresponds to that of the bulls for Besançon (1450) and Glasgow (1451).
 In addition, he suggested relativizing the thesis of a second wave of university foundations in the Roman-German Empire from a comparative European perspective.
 Matheus analyzed the foundings of the universities in Trier and Mainz in the context of intensive efforts at church reform and a general educational awakening in the Roman-German Empire, especially from the middle of the fifteenth century.
 Matheus also showed that the first wave of university foundings in the Roman-German Empire was not a first wave.

 According to recent local and general scholarly literature and journalism, the Electoral University of Mainz was closed by the French in 1798.
 Matheus showed that documents proving a formal closure do not yet exist.
 Rather, in 1798 the university was transformed into a French central school, which, however, continued to be viewed, in both its own and foreign perceptions, as the Université de Mayence.
 In a process extending over many years, academic operations were then gradually terminated.
 Repeated attempts to re-establish Mainz as a university location in the nineteenth and twentieth centuries failed.
 However, some institutions, above all the Mainz University Fund, which was founded in the eighteenth century and still exists today, kept the memory of the old university alive.
 The opening of the university in 1946, now named after the inventor of the art of printing Johannes Gutenberg, which was pushed through against competitors (especially Trier), was deliberately staged as a re-foundation by the French and German side.
 Michael Matheus initiated the re-founding of the university in 2013.